 What if I want my financial institution to authorize and pay overdrafts on my ATM and everyday debit card transactions?

-If you would like us to authorize and pay overdrafts on ATM and everyday debit card transactions, complete and fax, mail, or drop off a consent form at any JHFCU branch location.
+If you would like us to authorize and pay overdrafts on ATM and everyday debit card transactions, complete and mail or drop off a consent form at any JHFCU branch location.

 Opt-In Form (PDF)

 What fees will I be charged if Johns Hopkins FCU pays my overdraft?

 We will charge you a fee of $29 each time we pay an overdraft.
 This is our standard Courtesy Overdraft Fee (the same as our Non-Sufficient Funds Fee and our Stop Payment Fee), and is subject to change.